deeplearning4j/deeplearning4j/about.md

 If you plan to publish an academic paper and wish to cite Deeplearning4j, please use this format:

-Deeplearning4j Development Team (<CURRENT YEAR>).
+Deeplearning4j Development Team.
 Deeplearning4j: Open-source distributed deep learning for the JVM, Apache Software Foundation License 2.0. [http://deeplearning4j.org](http://deeplearning4j.org)